 (special partner's pension)

-If you are divorced or if your registered partnership or notarial cohabitation contract is terminated, your ex-partner will be entitled after your death to the partner’s pension built up during your relationship.
+If you are divorced or if your registered partnership or notarial cohabitation contract or cohabitation declaration is terminated, your ex-partner will be entitled after your death to the partner’s pension built up during your relationship.
 This is referred to as a special partner's pension.
-If you have a new partner, your new partner will be entitled only to the partner’s pension that you built up after your divorce or termination of your registered partnership or notarial cohabitation contract.
+If you have a new partner, your new partner will be entitled only to the partner’s pension that you built up after your divorce or termination of your registered partnership or notarial cohabitation contract or cohabitation declaration.

 Your ex-partner may waive his or her right to the special partner’s pension.
+This means that your former partner will no longer receive a partner's pension when you pass away.
+You will get the partner's pension back and a new partner will then be entitled to a full partner's pension again.
 Record this arrangement in, for instance, a divorce settlement.
 For this purpose, complete the waiver (Dutch only).
 For more information, please contact our Service Desk.

 Deregistering your ex-partner